Lac-Notre-Dame-Usher-Lake-Association/lacnotredame.github.io/water/buoys-en.md

 ### Steer Clear of the Yellow Buoys

-Yellow buoys on the water mark milfoil infested areas of the lake.
-....
-Lac Notre-Dame has bad milfoil.
-We placed yellow buoys to mark areas with milfoil close to the surface.
+Yellow buoys on the water mark areas with milfoil close to the surface.
 Every bit of weed cut by your motor forms new weeds.
 Stay clear and raise your motor if you see weed below.

-Please watch for these buoys and steer clear of them.

 # Myriophylle à épis - Eurasian Milfoil in Lac Notre-Dame